-- Organizers: CHS US on behalf of the Network for the Study of Archaic and Classical Greek Song, CHS Greece
+- Organized by: CHS US on behalf of the Network for the Study of Archaic and Classical Greek Song, CHS Greece

-- Scientific Committee: Gregory Nagy (Harvard/CHS), Lucia Athanassaki (University of Crete/CHS), Tim Power (Rutgers University)
+- Academic Coordination: Gregory Nagy (Harvard/CHS), Lucia Athanassaki (University of Crete/CHS), and Tim Power (Rutgers University)

 About the conference